opensearch-project/security/README.md

 First alpha release for Search Guard 2 (compatible with Elasticsearch 2.2)

+## Request for comments
+We need your input to decide on the roadmap for SG2.
+If you have a minute, please help us by filling out this small survey: https://www.surveymonkey.com/r/QG23TGM

 ##Roadmap
 This is almost a complete rewrite of Search Guard 1 which comes with a lot of new features: